 The award consists of an honorarium of $2,000, a plaque and a certificate.

 Nominations may be submitted at any time.
-Any member may submit a nomination by sending the nominee's name and a description of that person's main contributions, along with the submitter's own name and address to:
+The final due date is January 15 in the year of the award.
+Any member may submit a nomination by sending the nominee's complete contact information, a description of that person's main contributions (not to exceed two pages), a suggested citation, and a curriculum vitae along with the submitter's own contact information to: Reveal this e-mail address.

 The Achievement Award was first presented in 1980.

 For seminal work to the UFFC community regarding time determination, time prediction, time dissemination and timekeeping through contributions to atomic frequency standards, space-based navigation, time and frequency stability analysis, time-scale algorithms, and timekeeping devices.

 Bikash K. Sinha